ETIQ-AI/etiq-demo-scripts/library_functions_examples/README.md

 ## Library Functions Example

-This folder contains a simple example of how to use the `etiq-copilot` library directly, rather than through the Etiq extension.
+This folder contains a simple example of how to use the `etiq_copilot` library directly, rather than through the Etiq extension.

 The main file to open is `library_functions_examples.py`.
 It demonstrates a basic end-to-end workflow:
 - scanning a script or pipeline